sutharshiv482-coder/Credit-Risk-Scorecard-Loan-Default-Prediction/README.md

 - The dataset contains **11 duplicate loan applications**, where the same customer submitted two applications.
 These records should be reviewed to avoid duplicate processing, improve data quality, and identify potential fraud.
 - The **25–34 age** group has the highest average loan amount **(89,394.17)**, while the **35–44 age** group has the highest average income **(44,214.80)**.
 Overall, income is similar across age groups, but borrowers aged **25–34** take larger loans.
 - The dataset contains **100 customers** with loan amounts above **₹50K** who are at high risk of default.
 The highest loan amount is **₹79,910 (CUST0442)**, and the lowest credit score is **300 (CUST0029)**.
 Two duplicate records **(CUST0170 and CUST0382)** should be removed to ensure accurate analysis.
+- Borrower income does not appear to affect the loan default rate in this dataset.
+All income groups have a **0% default rate**, so no relationship between income and loan defaults is observed.

 ---
 ## 📊 Dashboard Preview